opendigitalpay-io/docs.opendigitalpay.io/docs/PaymentEngine.md

 ## open-pay

-On top of open-balance service, Open-pay interact with third party financial instructions (e.g. banks, stripe) to process the payment transactions seen by users.
+On top of open-balance service, Open-pay interacts with third party financial instructions (e.g. banks, stripe) to process the payment transactions seen by users.

 The following diagram descibe the interactions between open-pay, open-balance and third party financial instructions.